PHP-DI/Invoker/README.md

 In this example it will `->get('Psr\Logger\LoggerInterface')` from the container.

 *Note:* if you container is not compliant with [container-interop](https://github.com/container-interop/container-interop), you can use the [Acclimate](https://github.com/jeremeamia/acclimate-container) package.

+This implementation will only do dependency injection based on type-hints.
+Implementing support for doing dependency injection based on parameter names, or whatever, is easy and up to you!